Preliminary examination

 Lodgment

-• a full size copy of the plan, of good quality, containing complete survey information
+• A full size copy of the plan, of good quality, containing complete survey information

-• a copy of any associated instrument
+• A copy of any associated instrument (Example: section 88B instrument, development contract, etc.)

-• payment of the current pre-examination lodgment fee.
+• Payment of the current pre-examination lodgment fee.
 This fee is additional to fees payable on lodgment of the final plan for registration.

-Review of pre-examined deposited plans
+Review of pre-examined plans

-• copies of any associated dealings prepared to rectify title problems
+• Copies of any associated dealings prepared to rectify title problems.

-Note Please quote the Pre-examination file number.
+NOTE: Please quote the Pre-examination file number.